 Discovery is all the evidence that the prosecution has and can use against you.
 It includes the names of all the State's witness, police reports, videos, test results, etc. Once your lawyer reviews the discovery, they can make the decision of whether to take depositions.
 Depositions are when the attorney questions a witness under oath and the witness has to answer the attorney's questions.

 A deposition can be useful for a couple of reasons.
 First, if a witness did not give a statement or write a report, the deposition can be instrumental in learning what the witness observed and what they would testify to prior to a trial.
-By learning what a witness knows about a case help you and your attorney determine if you could prevail at a trial.
+Learning what a witness knows about a case helps you and your attorney determine if you could prevail at a trial.
 Second, a deposition locks a witness into a position so that they cannot testify to something different in court.
 If the witness does change their testimony, a lawyer can use the deposition transcript to make the witness look untrustworthy.
-For example, if at a deposition a witness says the weather was clear and sunny, but in court the witness says the weather was a hurricane; then the attorney can confront the witness with the deposition and say that they asked the witness the exact same question and the witness has given to completely different answers.
+For example, if at a deposition a witness says the weather was clear and sunny, but in court the witness says the weather was a hurricane, then the attorney can confront the witness with the deposition and say that they asked the witness the exact same question and the witness has given to completely different answers.

 Should you take your case to trial or take a plea?

 You should only decide to take your case to trial or take a plea after careful consideration and thorough discussions with your lawyer.
 This decision should only be made after you have reviewed all the evidence in your case with your attorney.
-If you do decide to take your case to trial, then your case can be determined by a Judge or jury.
+If you do decide to take your case to trial, then your case can be determined by a judge or jury.
 If you decide to enter a plea, you can enter a negotiated plea or a plea to the court.
 A negotiated plea is a plea agreement between the state and the defense and you know what the outcome of the case will be.
-A plea to the court is when you plead guilty to the Judge, both the state and the defense makes their recommendations for the outcome of the case and the Judge will determine the outcome of the case.
+A plea to the court is when you plead guilty to the judge, both the state and the defense makes their recommendations for the outcome of the case, and the judge will determine the outcome of the case.
 Generally, in a plea to the court you will not the know the outcome ahead of time.